 Will a diversification lease restrict mining companies’ access to the land for exploration and/or mining operations?

 No. A diversification lease will be treated in the same way as a pastoral lease under the Mining Act 1978.

 However, some of the more significant provisions that will apply under the proposed amendments to the Mining Act 1978 are:

 - a diversification lease will be included in the definition of ‘Crown land’ and other provisions, in the same way as a pastoral lease is currently referred to

-- the Minister for Mines will have to agree to any change, or variation, to the permitted use(s) under a diversification lease or any changes to the location of substantial structures or infrastructure on the lease area
+- the Minister for Mines will have to agree to any change, or variation, to the permitted use(s) under a diversification lease or any changes to the location of substantial structures on the lease area

 - the access provisions in section 20 will generally apply to a diversification lease in the same way as they do to a pastoral lease, except that the restriction for mining and access to within 100 metres of the improvements listed in section 20(5) will also include to within 100 metres of a ”substantial structure” to take account of possible uses under a diversification lease

 What is the native title process that will need to be followed for the grant of a new diversification lease or conversion of a pastoral lease to a diversification lease?
 What is an ILUA?